 Applicants to USF grant funding schemes are required to submit the application formally online or via email to indicate that the information provided therein is, to the best of their knowledge, complete and accurate.
 Applicants should be aware that information they provide will be stored and circulated as necessary for the assessment procedures to be followed, including the necessary sharing relevant information with USF assessors, referees and Trustees who may be based outside of the European Economic Area (EEA) (including in jurisdictions where personal data may not have the same protection as within the EEA).
 Successful applicants should be aware that the information they provide on the application form may be copied to the relevant authorised officer in their employing or host institution as necessary for the award procedures to be followed, and information on the status of their award may be made available to the relevant authorised officer in their employing institution by the USF as necessary for the conditions of award to be fulfilled.
-Application forms will be retained for ten years in the case of successful applications, and seven years in the case of unsuccessful applications, and may be consulted by the USF in the event of future applications being submitted.
 Details of award holders (including name, institution, project details and amount of award) will be used to compile published lists of award-holders which will be made available on the USF website and associated social media channels, and to produce statistical and historical information on USF awards.
-Queries submitted under the terms of GDPR about the processing of personal data should be addressed to the USF's Managing Director (acting as data processor, controller and protection officer).
+Queries submitted under the terms of GDPR about the processing of personal data should be addressed to the USF's Executive Director (acting as data processor, controller and protection officer).
 Submitting the USF's online application forms constitutes the applicant's agreement to all terms, conditions, and notices contained in the relevant Further Particulars.
 A full privacy notice is available on the USF website, and should be consulted for more detail on these matters: https://urbanstudiesfoundation.org/home/privacy-notice/